How to get press coverage for your small business

 - What are the trends within the trend?

 News stories come in a range of approaches, or angles, as editors like to say.
 They can be a human interest piece, surprising facts, community news, to name a few.
 While you’re reading and listening to news stories and feature articles, look for the story angle that fits your business.
-If that angle is missing, then you just might have a pitch on your hands.
+If that angle is not widely reported on, then you might have an opportunity to pitch a story idea.

 Submit an idea to a writer or professional reviewer